Yokio9/GDB-Guide/README.md

 ### 4. Execution control
 ```
 s                      go to next line and step into function calls
 n                      go to next line and step over function calls
 c                      continue program (will stop at next breakpoint)
 finish                 continue execution until the function returns to its caller
+until [line number]    run until the specified line
+set var x = 10         change value of x to 10 during runtime
 ```
 *note: s, n and c can be replaced with step, next and continue*